odoomrp/odoomrp-wip/mrp_repair_full_editable/README.rst

 MRP Repair full editable
 ========================

-This module allows to add repair operations and fees freely
+This module allows to add operations and fees in not invoiced or done repair operations.

 Credits
 =======